greg-md/php-app/README.md

 Wait until the `app` container is started and open in browser `http://127.0.0.1/`.

+> It will take a while for the first time until it will download and build images.
+> But next times containers will start faster.

 **Optionally**, you can add an alias in `hosts` file `127.0.0.1 app.local` and open in browser `http://app.local/`.

 # Builtin Components